Diagrammatics for Soergel categories: Definition of

 One can also twist a downward line back up, or twist lines on the left as well.
 Two morphisms are twists of each other if they are related by a series of these simple twists, using cups and caps on the right and left side.
-For instance, relations (\ref{twistMerge}) and (\ref{twistSplit}) state that the Merge is a simple twist of the Split, for a variety of twists.
+For instance, relations (\ref{twistMerge}) and (\ref{twistSplit}) state that the Merge is a simple twist of the Split, twisting on the left or right.
 If one applies the same twist to every term in a relation, one gets a twist of that relation.
+For instance, relation (\ref{unit}) is actually a twist of the definition of the cup.

 Because of biadjointness (\ref{biadjoint}), twisting a line down and then back up will do nothing to the morphism.
 Once biadjointness is shown, all twists of a relation are equivalent, because twisting in the reverse direction we get the original relation back.
 When a morphism has a total of $m$ inputs and outputs, twisting a single strand will often be referred to as rotation by $\frac{180}{m}$ degrees.

 The above relations imply that twisting any of the above generators by 360 degrees will do nothing.
+A morphism is said to be \emph{cyclic} with respect to a fixed set of adjunctions (i.e. cups and caps) if 360 rotation does not change the morphism.
+Cyclicity is useful because of the following proposition.

+\begin{prop} Fix adjunctions of each object, which are drawn as caps and cups.
+If every generating morphism in a diagram is cyclic with respect to those adjunctions, then so is the entire diagram, and the morphism represented by that diagram is invariant under isotopy of the diagram. \end{prop}

+For more on diagrammatics of biadjointness and the cyclicity property we refer the reader to~\cite{B1, B2, CKS, AL1, AL2}. \end{remark}

-This is the notion of \emph{cyclicity}, and it is precisely cyclicity in the presence of biadjoints which allows an isotopy class of a diagram to unambiguously represent a morphism.
-Moreover, Merge and Split are 60 rotations of each other, and each is invariant under 120 degree rotation, so we may represent them isotopy-unambiguously with pictures that satisfy the same properties.
-A similar statement holds for StartDot and EndDot, which is why we will refer to these morphisms as dots and trivalent vertices from now on.
+Merge and Split are 60 rotations of each other, and each is invariant under 120 degree rotation, so we may represent them isotopy-unambiguously with pictures that satisfy the same properties.
+A similar statement holds for StartDot and EndDot.
+We will refer to these morphisms as dots and trivalent vertices from now on, because these terms encapsulate the picture up to rotation.

-We also may allow ``isotopies'' that retract dots back into lines, as in the definition of the cap or the cup.
-This particular ``isotopy'' always makes sense for diagrams representing Frobenius objects.

-Henceforth, we don't need to rigidly draw our diagrams with vertical lines only, but can draw lines freely, with the obvious convention that lines having boundary on the side of a diagram (instead of the top or bottom) are meant to be twisted upwards or downwards, and horizontal lines are meant to be turned into caps or cups in order that the picture represent an actual morphism in $\mc{DC}_1$.
-In the diagrams above, we already took the liberty of bending vertical lines.